madelyn-wolf/MindfulNourishWebsite/README.md

 The TDEE (Total Daily Energy Expenditure) calculator allows users to estimate daily caloric needs based on:

-- age
+- Age

-- gender
+- Gender

-- height
+- Height

-- weight
+- Weight

-- activity level
+- Activity level

 The logic is implemented in tdee.js using JavaScript and dynamically updates results on the page without requiring a refresh.
+Includes options for Metric and Imperial.

 ---